adesoga67/todo-wizard/README.md

 - Consistency and performance

 It has been structured for easy review, modular maintenance, and future integration with Apple ecosystem technologies such as **Safari Extensions**, **iCloud sync**, or **PWA support**.

----

----

-Would you like me to:

-- 🔹 Fill in your **developer details (name, email, GitHub link)**, and
-- 🔹 Generate the `.md` file for download?

-Once you confirm, I’ll produce the finalized `README.md` ready for submission.